The software product development industry is growing year over year. In fact, according to a report published by Gartner in late...

 In essence, MVP is about launching products with core features and asking users for their opinions.
 Based on their feedback, you implement iterations to the initial concept.
 As a result, you minimize the risk of developing features that aren’t useful or that need to be deleted from the app altogether.
 This translates to software development costs’ optimization.

 Long before the first iPhone was brought to the market, in 1992, IBM released the first touchscreen.
 However, the product wasn’t as successful as the iPhone and ended up selling just 50,000 devices before the company ceased production.
 Can you guess why?

 Because it lacked the product-market fit.

-Your app idea might be great, but there are many factors that can keep it from becoming successful.
-Like wrong timing, for instance.
+Your app idea might be great, but many factors can keep it from becoming successful like wrong timing, for instance.
 Your product might turn out to be too revolutionary for its time.
 Or, an even worse scenario – you work so hard on perfecting the product that you fail to be the first to the market.

 4. Real Feedback

 The best way of testing out an idea is to share it with target users and check how they respond to it.